davesnuthouse/redDKP/README.md

 30. Option for the Editors tab that shows how many known addon users
 31. Toggle for Inviter to also show online guildies who aren't on dkp table
 32. Option on the RL tools tab that selects raid members
-33. Filter for DKP tab to show current raid members
+33. (Done) Filter for DKP tab to show current raid members
 34. Edit button for DKP tab editors
 35. Inactive user option for dkp table
 36. Mangs changes - (redo RL tools and names of dkp table columns)